 The collection features timepieces with water-resistance of 50 metres, fine-brushed titanium case, fixed titanium bezel, and grade 2 titanium caseback.
 It’s the true example of lightweight durability that comes with its material.

 It has a very customisable face with sports and fitness tracking, as well as smartwatch functions.
 Anyone with a heart for design will love this collection from TAG Heuer.
 The modular comes in various designs and strap variations such as ceramic, rubber, calfskin, or titanium strap.

 3. Casio G-Shock

 It’s undeniable that Casio G-Shock has some of the world’s toughest — if not the toughest — watches in the world.
-The ruggedness of each timepiece is loved by many sports and outdoor enthusiast everywhere.
+The ruggedness of each timepiece is adored by many sports and outdoor enthusiasts everywhere.
 No matter your profession, there’s a G-Shock for you.

 4. Rolex Submariner

 The Rolex Submariner is popular not only to watch enthusiasts but also to professionals.
 Professional divers love the Submariner for its incredible depth rating.
 Thanks to Rolex and its unrelenting research and development, a modern-day Submariner now has a depth rating of 300 metres.
 This also makes it a popular choice among surfers.

 When you’re always riding the tides, you tend to lean towards the better water resistance.
 Despite this watch providing only the basics of timekeeping such as hours, minutes, seconds, and date, it remains a popular choice for such great quality.
 The watch’s 904L stainless steel material is easily one of the most durable out there.
 Not to mention, it comes with a sapphire crystal for optimum scratch resistance.

 The Submariner comes in various colourways such as with the classic black dial and bezel (Ref 116610 LN), gold case (Ref 116618LN), green dial (Ref 116610 LV), and many more.